cmorgan3324/Computer-Vision-Deep-CNN/README.md

 The trained model achieves high accuracy on the test dataset.
 Performance can be further improved by fine-tuning hyperparameters and experimenting with additional layers.

-## Author

-Developed as part of a deep learning project focusing on computer vision and CNN architectures.
+This notebook was developed as part of a deep learning project focusing on computer vision and CNN architectures.